davide-casiraghi/ci-global-calendar/README.md

     - npm install
     - composer install
     - copy .env.example .env
     - php artisan key:generate
     - go to your .env file and change database details
     - import the database file in your mysql database (ask to Davide the most updated vesion)
     - create an apache virtual host with the same url you set in the APP_URL parameter in .env

-- or.. start then the server running: php artisan serve
+# Setup the testing environment
+The project is implemented using unit tests with Laravel Dusk.
+To install the testing environment...

 # Credits and contributors
 Davide Casiraghi